SFDigitalServices/sfdigitalservices/README.md

 * Make sure that their name, job title and photo are correct
 * Submit a PR

+# Review your changes
+* CircleCI will build and deploy your changes to a pantheon multidev

 ## Notes
 * Never ever edit files in /public directly (this is hugo generated)
 * This repo is a very basic site, with very few (what hugo calls) content types